developer88/routster/ReadMe.md

 # About my code

-Unfortunately i did not have time to create a perfect algorithm so my code only find routes without repeating stops e.g ABCDC
+Unfortunately i did not have enough time to create a good algorithm so my code only find routes without repeating stops e.g ABCDC.
+Maybe i have chosen a wrong way to do that.
+I do believe that it is possible to create only one method to find all possible routes without filtering (i use 2 methods, one to get hash of all possible routes, second is to get arrays for each routes with all nesessary data).

-You can start specs to see the results.
+You can run specs to see the results.
 I changed results for some tasks (6, 7, 10) because of the reason described above.

 # Usage